What’s Wrong with Supplements and What are the Alternatives?

 Drive your body as you would a finely tuned racing car or a plane where everything HAS to work or you fall out of the sky.
 It’s not the fall that hurts.
 It’s stopping that leaves the impression.
 Better to keep flying so that the fall never eventuates.
 Use the gauges, tune the systems, check all routines and test the processes often.
 Use good fuel and maintain the operating parts.

-In addition to Kalari Crush®, be sure to include eggs, lean meat (preferably game meat), seafood, chicken (and eat the cartilage), nuts including Brazil nuts, walnuts, pistachios and cashews (avoid salted nuts if possible), brassica vegetables (raw it best), onion and garlic (chopped and crushed and let stand for 10 minutes before cooking), saffron, turmeric (with pepper), sea vegetables (kelp, nori, wakame etc), mushrooms (all types) and oat bran.
+In addition to Kalari Crush®, be sure to include eggs, lean meat (preferably game meat), seafood, chicken (and eat the cartilage), nuts including Brazil nuts, walnuts, pistachios and cashews (avoid salted nuts if possible), brassica vegetables (raw is best), onion and garlic (chopped and crushed and let stand for 10 minutes before cooking), saffron, turmeric (with pepper and a healthy oil eg coconut oil), sea vegetables (kelp, nori, wakame etc), mushrooms (all edible types) and oat bran.
+Work on expanding your intake of aromatic and pungent foods.

 Generally, choose wild or near wild foods and avoid highly processed, pre-cooked foods although canned vegetables are sometimes better than fresh.
 Check for added sugar and salt, food acids and additives and avoid these.